NetRun Help

 to call a function named "foo", so you have to name your top-level

-routine foo.
+function foo.

 If you want to write your own complete main program, switch the Mode